Electronic structure and quantum transport in twisted bilayer graphene with resonant scatterers

-We are interested in the self-energy of coupling of states in upper plane due to the coupling with states of lower plane.
+We are interested in the self-energy of coupling of states in layer 1 due to the coupling with states of layer 2.
 Indeed the real-part of self-energy $ \Re \sigma(z) $ is associated to modification of dispersion relation and will allow us to discuss velocity renormalization.
 The imaginary part of self-energy is associated to the electron lifetime.
-It will allow us to discuss lifetime of the electron in one plane when there is disorder in other plane.
+It will allow us to discuss lifetime of the electron in one layer when there is disorder in other layer.

-Using matrix notations defined in Appendix B we have:
+Using matrix notations defined in Appendix B we have